 Research:

 Genomic instability contributes to both the development and progression of cancer. – Mutations affecting the detection or repair of DNA damage can dramatically increase genome instability and therefore cancer susceptibility.
-A key question in cancer biology is how the cell detects and repairs DNA damage?
+A key question in cancer biology is how the cell detects and repairs cell and DNA damage?

 CURRENT RESEARCH THEMES: